EduardoZepeda/coffee-bytes-hugo/content/posts/databases/bloom-filter/index.en.md

 - databases
 - software architecture
 coverImage: "images/bloom-filter-visual-simulator.jpg"
-description: 'I explain what a bloom filter is and where you can use it.
-Also, use this data structure simulator in real time to see for yourself how it works and experience collisions'
+description: 'Use the bloom filter visual simulator and learn how it greatly accelerates the process of checking membership in a set and how false positives are produced'
 keyword: 'bloom filter'
 keywords:
 - 'database'